kseroxl/webcam-ui-manipulation/README.md

-# TensorFlow.js Example: Manipulating User Interface using webcam
+# Manipulating User Interface using webcam and TensorFlow.js

 This example shows you how to predict poses from a webcam using transfer learning.